carl-berg/ADatabaseMigrator/README.md

    await migrator.Migrate();
    ```
    Some things to note about the configuration embedded resource script loader configuration here:
+     - `MigrationScriptRunType`: `ADatabaseMigrator` comes predefined with some run types:
+       - `MigrationScriptRunType.RunOnce`: Means this script is meant to run once.
+This can be used for changes to the database schema, like adding columns.
+       - `MigrationScriptRunType.RunIfChanged`: Means this script is mean to run every time the content of the file is changed (this is what the script hasher is used for).
+This can be used for views or stored procedures.
+       - `MigrationScriptRunType.RunAlways`: Means this script is mean to run every time.
+This could be used for keeping a log of every time the migrator is run for instance.
      - `UsingAssemblyFromType<ScriptLoaderTests>()` specifies an assembly from which we can configure subsequent namespaces to fetch migrations from.
 We can call this method multiple times if we have migrations from multiple assemblies to load.
      - `AddNamespaces<VersionFromPathVersionLoader>(MigrationScriptRunType.RunOnce, "Scripts.Migrations")`, specifies that we want to load scripts from inside the folder `Scripts\Migrations`, we want them to be run only once and we want to extract the version number from the the path.
      - `AddNamespaces<VersionFromAssemblyVersionLoader>(MigrationScriptRunType.RunIfChanged, "Scripts.RunIfChanged")` specifies we want to load scripts from inside the folder `Scripts\RunIfChanged`, we want them to be run every time they are changed (when the hash of the file changes) and we use version number from the previously specified assembly.